America · Boutique

 An island that shifts mood five times in 45 minutes

-Aruba is not the generic Caribbean postcard sold by any travel agency.
+A ruba goes far beyond the generic Caribbean postcard sold by any travel agency.
 Its western side, along Eagle Beach and Palm Beach, does deliver the fantasy of fine-flour sand and turquoise sea.
-But its northern side, exposed to the trade wind, is dry desert — cactus, volcanic rock formations, wind-bent divi-divis and a rugged coastline.
+But its northern side, exposed to the trade wind, is dry desert · cactus, volcanic rock formations, wind-bent divi-divis and a rugged coastline.
 That geographical duality within such a small territory is what sets Aruba apart from the rest of the Caribbean.
-Aruba rewards travellers who mix: the couple who spend the morning kayaking over a reef, lunch on fresh fish in Savaneta, drive through Arikok National Park in the afternoon and close with dinner at the harbour in Oranjestad aren't improvising — they're working with the natural rhythm of the island.
+Aruba rewards travellers who mix: the couple who spend the morning kayaking over a reef, lunch on fresh fish in Savaneta, drive through Arikok National Park in the afternoon and close with dinner at the harbour in Oranjestad are working with the natural rhythm of the island rather than improvising.
 Well designed, Aruba reads like a complete country.

 Regions